cuustard/uni/SCC.141.md

 - Cheaper and easier to make changes
 - Flexible
 - Requirements can change and are adaptive
-- Useful when userse struggle to articulate requirements
+- Useful when users struggle to articulate requirements
 - Get user feedback earlier
 - Quicker delivery of working software